URL Structure: Understanding URLs & How They Impact SEO

 Creating and developing a powerful SEO strategy for your website should always be one of your highest priorities.
 With that in mind, you have to consider all aspects and stay open to every possibility that will come in handy to make sure your site will rank positively.

-But little do we know and are less likely to notice the importance of URLs in driving traffic to our website.
 A URL is equal to a home address that allows people to find you easily.
 Most importantly, it defines your business, which helps visitors and even Google understand what your page is all about.

 Can a well-structured URL grow your online presence?
 Does it help you rank and establish your roots on the first page of Google’s SERP?